-As organisations are coming out the other side of the pandemic, there are a lot of employees who are reconsidering their place within their organisation.
+As organisations are coming out the other side of the pandemic, many employees are thinking deeply about their role.
 People are feeling unsure about their place in their job and questioning their relationship with their employer, family and finances.

 As they do so, they are looking for positions that better align with their own aspirations.
-Last November, research from the UK labour force survey estimated that job resignations were at 391,000 in November 2021.
+Research from the UK labour force survey estimated that job resignations were at 391,000 in November 2021.
 The findings show resignations at their highest in the past twenty years.

 Flexible working hours, increased salaries and other company perks may offer a short-term solution, but they don't guarantee employee satisfaction.

-The reality is that leaders who provide their employees with the right conditions to thrive are likely to see a positive impact when it comes to growth, performance and how customers interact with their business as a whole.
+Leaders who provide their employees with the right conditions to thrive are likely to see many advantages.
+The positive impact gained will cover growth, performance and how customers interact with their business as a whole.

 Leading with Care and Concern

-Employees want to be led by someone who cares about them; someone sees them first and foremost as a person instead of a means to reaching their goals.
-Customers, too, value these attributes; leaders who care about the needs of their customer will be more attentive to creating solutions that satisfy these needs.
+Employees want to be led by someone who cares about them.
+Someone who sees them first and foremost as a person.
+Customers, too, value these attributes.
+Leaders who care about the needs of their customer will be more attentive to creating solutions that satisfy these needs.

 These attributes can be justified further through William Schutz’s theory of interpersonal relations.
 Fundamental Interpersonal Relations Orientation (FIRO) examines the relationship between people in a group.
 The theory suggests that people look for three main interpersonal needs when they are in a group.
 These three interests are affection or openness, control, and inclusion.

 Applying these areas to your business provides a useful framework for leading a strong company culture.

-As a leader, it’s a good idea to consider how far you want to be included in your employees' work and how much they may want to be included in yours.
+As a leader, it’s a good idea to consider how far you want to be included in your employees' work.
+It is also important to think how much employees want to be included in yours.

-When you include somebody in a meeting or a work activity, you are telling that person that they are significant and that they matter.
-Even if they do not verbally communicate or contribute to this event, you can be sure that they will be committed to the cause even if they do not participate verbally.
+When you include somebody in a meeting or a work activity, you are telling that person that they matter.
+You can be certain that they will be committed to the cause even if they do not participate verbally.

 Consider how much control exists in your interactions with employees.
-This could be a case of whether you want to be hands-on every step of the way or allow them to develop ideas, consulting you only when they require advice.
-The answer to this question will differ from company to company, but it is important to consider this factor thoroughly and find a solution that is appropriate.
+Consider whether you want to be hands-on at every step or allow them to develop ideas.
+The answer to this question will differ from company to company.
+However, it is important to consider this factor thoroughly and find a solution that is appropriate.

 Having said that, it's generally a good idea to not give too much control.
-People want to feel included, but leadership is still valued; the promise that someone will be able to make the tough decisions when things change remains an assuring one for employees.
+People want to feel included, but leadership is still valued.
+The promise that someone will be able to make the tough decisions when things change is assuring for employees.
 Ideally, you want to find a place where more control is being taken from those autonomous and empowered people in teams.

-Affection, warmth, openness, this term has been altered slightly in different interpretations of the research but what is important, here, is that you are thinking about how open you want to be as a leader.
+Affection, warmth, openness.
+This term has been altered slightly in different interpretations of the research.
+What is important, here, is that you are thinking about how open you want to be as a leader.
 If someone completes their work to a high standard, are you going to give them praise that they deserve?

 Overlapping, in particular, with inclusion, this attribute defines how much information you wish to share with employees.
 How much of your own feelings you wish to communicate to them.
 Ultimately, when you say nice things to people, they are going to feel valued.
-In a collective success journey, openness is a great way of making people feel liked and getting them onboard with your plans.
+Openness is a great way of making people feel liked and getting them onboard with your plans.

 Defining Goals (and celebrating when you achieve them)

 Defining business goals is fundamental to moulding a high performance culture.
-If you don’t have a desired state to aim toward, then employees are likely to lack direction and motivation in their day-to-day responsibilities if you don't define a desired state.
+Employees are likely to lack direction and motivation in their day-to-day responsibilities if you don't define a desired state.

-An extra layer of defining your goals is to look at how you are going to celebrate as an organisation when this goal is achieved.
+It is also worthwhile to look at how you are going to celebrate as an organisation when this goal is achieved.
 Visualising this positive result can influence an organisation’s culture greatly by giving employees something to work toward.

 Celebrations can take a number of forms, be they monetary incentives or a group activity for the organisation.
-An even better idea is to include a rewards system with varied options as this will ensure that everyone is included in your journey to success.
+An even better idea is to include a rewards system with varied options.
+Increasing reward variety will make everyone feel included in your journey to success.

 Whatever your celebration may be, it’s a good idea to embed these ideas into your business plan moving forward.
 From here, think how these potential celebrations and incentives could drive teams’ day-to-day responsibilities.

-For example, if your company reward was a trip to Spain, you could create a virtual flight map that updates every time a milestone was hit; as each objective is achieved, the plane nears toward its destination.
-Actualising company benefits will, ultimately, create a sense of momentum as teams race toward their desired state.
+For example, your company reward might be a trip to Spain.
+You could create a virtual flight map that updates every time a milestone is met.
+As each objective is achieved, the plane nears toward its destination.
+Making company benefits seem real will, ultimately, create a sense of momentum as teams race toward their desired state.

 Bridging the Gap between Customer and Employee Behaviour

 On one level, this could be a case of, simply, ‘buying more’ of whatever product or service you offer.
-However, for long term success, it is also likely that you would want your customers to keep coming back to your business and to tell others about how great your business is.
+However, you will also want your customers to keep coming back to your business and tell others about your business.

-Once you understand what your customers need to do to help your organisation achieve its goals, you will have a better idea of what drives them.
+Once you understand your customers’ place in your business strategy, you will have a better idea of what drives them.
 Drivers are those unique selling points (USPs) that give your organisation the competitive advantage over others.
 Pinpointing these drivers will allow you to make smart decisions when it comes to developing your business.

 Completing the bilateral relationship between customer and company are employees; the people who represent your organisation.
 The immediate relationship between customers and employees, on the surface, appears transaction or transferral.